pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/getting-started/index.md

 <br/>
 <br/>

-Now that we have our project initialized, let's add some automation API code!
+Now that we have our project initialized, let's add some Automation API code!